Will Emilia Clarke Replace Amber Heard As Mera?

 It is not yet known who will be chosen to replace Amber, but if it depends on the fans, Emilia Clarke will be the new Mera of cinemas.

-It’s been a few years since Clarke’s name appeared in rumors about the aquatic hero revamping; only now, after Amber Heard was defeated in the courts, several netizens are campaigning for the ex-game of Thrones take Amber’s place in the DCEU.
+It’s been a few years since Clarke’s name popped up in rumors about the Aqua Hero revamp; only now, after Amber Heard was defeated in the courts, several netizens are campaigning for the ex-game of Thrones take Amber’s place in the DCEU.

 The reason the public is asking for Emilia Clarke as Mera is linked to the fact that the actress has made a romantic pair with Jason Momoainterpreter of Aquaman, in GOT. in the series of HBOClarke played Daenerys Targaryen, while Momoa played Khal Drogo.